kobolds-io/kobolds/README.md

 ## Description

-`kobolds` is a modern, high performing messaging system for communication between different machines across different networks.
-This means it's easy to scale, easy to apply and robust and reliable enough to support modern workloads.
+`kobolds` is a modern, high performing messaging broker for communication between different machines across different networks and machines.
+This means it's easy to scale, easy to implement, robust and reliable enough to support modern workloads.

 ## Quickstart